wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-9/README.md

 This helps to protect against `brute-force` attacks and makes it more difficult to `crack` the password.

+bcrypt (https://www.npmjs.com/package/bcrypt) is a popular module that is used to hash passwords in Node.js.

+`$ npm i bcrypt`

 ## #️⃣ Setting HTTP headers with Helmet

 ## #️⃣ Protecting against HTTP parameter pollution attacks